meerk40t/svgelements/README.md

 The svgelements code should not include any hard dependencies.
 It should remain a single file with emphasis on allowing projects to merely include a copy of `svgelements.py` to do any SVG parsing required.

 # Features Supported
-SVG is a huge spec and bleeds into a lot of area.
+SVG is a huge spec and bleeds into a lot of areas.
 Many of these are supported some are not.

 ## Supported